gKushagra/angular-kanban-v2/README.md

 This boilerplate code includes these modules:

 Material
 AppRouting
 FlexLayout
 HttpClient
 ReactiveForms
 BrowserAnimations

 Stylesheet is set to SCSS.

 Angular Version 10.0.5

-## To get started
+## Get Started

 Clone the repository